ekrell/linux4research/README.md

 - Researchers are likely to work at least partially on Linux servers without admin (or _root_) priviledges.
 - Software is typically installed on request, which may be too slow.
 - Or, you might have a number of small executables that don't make sense to be made available for all users.
 - Why do you need root to install programs?
-Because users should not modify system-wide files.
+Because users without eleveated priviledges should not modify system-wide files.
 - But do they **need** to be system-wide?
 Depends...

 ### Setup local library and binary folders